MathWorks Test Results Database (TRDB)

 The key workflow in TRDB consists of identifying a number of rows that all failed due to the same cause and then taking one of several possible actions for those rows.
 We found that this workflow required a large number of manual, repetitive steps.
 The good news was that the steps were largely the same for novice and expert users, so improvements would benefit both groups.

-Workflow improvements became a key focus of the new version.
+Because of these findings, we made workflow improvements a key focus of the new version.
 Some of the improvements we made included:

-- Changed the default filters of the page to show only rows that were likely to require action, improving the signal-noise ratio
+- Changed the default page filters to show only rows that were likely to require action

-- Provided "syndrome search" to help identify rows that all failed with the same symptoms and take action on all of them at once.
+- Improved search to help users identify rows that all failed with the same symptoms and take action on all of them at once.

-- Automatically added boilerplate comments to rows when a user takes action on the row, cutting out many manual commenting steps
+- Cut out many manual commenting steps by automatically adding boilerplate comments to rows when a user takes action on the row

-- Moved action dialogs from separate popup windows to overlays, reducing window management pains
+- Reduced context switching by moving action dialogs from separate popup windows to overlays

-We did another workflow map of our proposed design to ensure that we were reaching our workflow goals.
-The new workflow cut the number of steps by at least half, and removed many decision points that were causing cognitive fatigue.
+Once we had made progress on the redesign, we did another workflow map of our proposed design to ensure that we were reaching our workflow goals.
+For one common workflow we reduced a 12-step process with a lot of repetitive steps and manual copy-pasting to a streamlined 3-step process.
+We also removed many decision points that were causing cognitive fatigue.

 Facilitating learning and discoverability